canonical/lxd/doc/faq.md

 ## Networking issues

-In a larger [Production Environment](production-setup.md), it is common to have multiple vlans and have LXD clients attached directly to those vlans.
-Be aware that if you are using netplan and systemd-networkd, you will encounter some bugs that could cause catastrophic issues
+In a larger [Production Environment](production-setup.md), it is common to have multiple VLANs and have LXD clients attached directly to those VLANs.
+Be aware that if you are using netplan and systemd-networkd, you will encounter some bugs that could cause catastrophic issues.

-### Do not use systemd-networkd with netplan and bridges based on vlans
+### Do not use systemd-networkd with netplan and bridges based on VLANs

-At time of writing (2019-03-05), netplan can not assign a random MAC address to a bridge attached to a vlan.
+At time of writing (2019-03-05), netplan cannot assign a random MAC address to a bridge attached to a VLAN.
 It always picks the same MAC address, which causes layer2 issues when you have more than one machine on the same network segment.
-It also has difficultly creating multiple bridges.
+It also has difficulty creating multiple bridges.
 Make sure you use `network-manager` instead.
 An example config is below, with a management address of 10.61.0.25, and VLAN102 being used for client traffic.